paplhjak/point_cloud_transport_tutorial/README.md

 "point_cloud_transport/draco"
  - Provided by package: draco_point_cloud_transport
  - Publisher:
-      This plugin publishes a CompressedPointCloud2 using either KD tree or sequential compression.
+      This plugin publishes a CompressedPointCloud2 using KD tree compression.

  - Subscriber:
       This plugin decompresses a CompressedPointCloud2 topic.